 Over time, the fibers of the glass fiber yarn escape and the damper "burns" out.
-Not only is the noise level higher, the performance characteristic changes.
+Not only is the noise level higher, but the performance characteristics change.

-- Remove the main silencer. ( p.
-66)
+Remove the main silencer. (p.
+69)

-- Remove all the screws on the silencer cap. - Take off silencer cap 1 and 0-ring 2. - Pull glass fiber yarn filling 3 out of the silencer cap. - Pull glass fiber yarn filling 4 from the inner tube. - Clean the parts that need to be reinstalled and check for damage. - Mount new glass fiber yarn filling 4 on the inner tube. - Position new glass fiber yarn filling 3 in the silencer cap. - Insert O-ring and silencer cap into outer tube 6. - Mount all screws on the silencer cap and tighten.
-Guideline
+- Remove all the screws on the main silencer. - Take off silencer cap $\mathbf{1}$ and 0-ring $\mathbf{2}$. - Pull glass fiber yarn filling 3 out of the silencer cap. - Pull glass fiber yarn filling 4 from the inner tube. - Clean the parts that need to be reinstalled and check for damage. - Mount new glass fiber yarn filling 4 on the inner tube. - Position new glass fiber yarn filling 3 in the silencer cap. - Insert O-ring and silencer cap into outer tube 5. - Mount and tighten all of the screws.